-These assessments underscore the need to be prepared for natural events such as ice, snowstorms, and flooding; special events such as international summits, inaugurations, and parades; and terrorist attacks.
-As seen most dramatically on 9/11, terrorists attacked the NCR because of its symbolic significance both nationally and globally.
-Thus the NCR must be prepared to face a variety of threats and challenges.
+These assessments underscore the need to be prepared for natural events such as ice, snowstorms, and flooding; special events such as international summits, inaugurations, and parades; and manmade threats such as terrorist attacks.
+As seen most dramatically on September 11, 2001, terrorists attacked the NCR because of its symbolic significance both nationally and globally.
+Thus, the NCR must be prepared to face a variety of threats and challenges.
 These types of incidents exemplify the critical need for all-hazards mitigation.